 Maybe there’s been a dip in sales, or you don’t hear from happy customers enough to reassure you that you’re doing the right thing.
 Creating a new product might bring the magic back – you think to yourself.
 And at least you’d be doing something!

 The reality is that the magic happens when you back your own product and move to the next stage in the development cycle reaching the customers you wanted to help at the very start of this process.

-4 – Did You Build Your Marketing Engine?
+4 – Have You Built Your Marketing Engine Yet?